 Gouranadi Pourashava location is mainly devoid of vegetation other than neighbourhood park cum green space and nominal roadside trees, with some secondary grown trees and shrubs.
 There are no forests in and near the proposed site.
 There are no national parks or sanctuaries.
 There are also no rare or endangered species reported.
 There is no evidence of wildlife of the rich species within the urban location.
 There are also no sensitive habitats.

 Terrestrial Flora: The site is similar to the character to many areas of alluvial delta in Bangladesh with mixed crop vegetation.
 Rice, other grains and seasonal vegetables are the main crops in this area.
 Other than monoculture tree plantations no forestland is involved in this area.
 The composition of plant community includes low growing grasses and herbaceous vegetation as well as other flora.
 The cropping pattern is largely similar to that of another coastal district.
 Among rice crops, transplanted aman covers the largest area followed by aus and boro.
 Very little jute is grown and that too along the northern fringes.
 After the aman crop some khesari, mug, mustard. chillies, sweet potato, potato, tobacco and vegetables are grown.
 The homestead groves contain betelnut, coconut and banana.
-Tal/palm is plentiful, especially along river levees, Common fruits found in other parts of Bangladesh like mango (Mangifera indica), jack fruit (Artocarpus heterophyllus),wood apple (Aegle marmelos), black berry (Syzyzium cumini), kadam(Anthocephalus cadamba),pitraj (Aphanamixls polystachia),carambola(Averrho karambola), mandar (Erythrina indica), latkan (Baccaurea ramiflora),jat koroy (Aibizzia procera), sajna (Moringa oleifera), date plam (phoenix sylvestris) etc. are also found in this district.
+Tal/palm is plentiful, especially along river levees, Common fruits found in other parts of Bangladesh like mango (Mangifera indica), jack fruit (Artocarpus heterophyllus),wood apple (Aegle marmelos), black berry (Syzyzium cumini), kadam(Anthocephalus cadamba),pitraj (Aphanamixls polystachia),carambola(Averrho karambola), mandar (Erythrina indica), latkan (Baccaurea ramiflora),jat koroy (Aibizzia procera), sajna (Moringa oleifera), date palm (phoenix sylvestris) etc. are also found in this district.
 Road side trees include neem (Azadirachta indica),banyantree (Ficus benghalensis), ashatha (Ficus religlosa), raintree (Enterolobium saman), hijol (Barringtonia acutangula) etc.

 Trees peculiar to this area are ponyal (Calophyllum inophyllum), chalta (Dillenia indica), payala (Flacourtia jangomas), karamcha (Carissa carandas), shoila (Sonneratia caseolaris), paraspipal (Thespesia populnea) etc. Besides the above, the floating macrophytes which are commonly seen in the ponds are the inevitable kachuri pana (Telanthera philoxeroides), topa pana (Pistia stratiotes), the duckweeds viz, khudi pana (Lemna paucicos tata), the curious floating ferns, azolla pinnata, salvinia cucullata and salvinia natans.
-In older and shallower ponds and ditches are found spcies of chandmalla, panchuli (Nymphoides), keshurdam (Ludwigia adscendens), padma (Nelumbo nucifera) and the various species of waterlilies (Nymphaea nouchali).
+In older and shallower ponds and ditches are found species of chandmalla, panchuli (Nymphoides), keshurdam (Ludwigia adscendens), padma (Nelumbo nucifera) and the various species of waterlilies (Nymphaea nouchali).
 Some climbers and twiners like shim (Lablab purpureus), pui (Basella rubra).
 Climbers that grow as weeds are kumarilata (Smilax macrophylla), telakucha (Coccinea cordifolia), taralata (Mikania cordata), assamlata (Eupatorium odoratum) and satamuli (Asparagus racemosus) etc. are also grown for their medicinal use.
 Moreover, some omamental plants are also grown at the homesteads for aesthetic purposes.

 Aquatic Flora: The main aquatic floras in this area are Kalmilata (Ipomoea reprans), Shapla (Nymphaea lotus) Helencha (Alternathera philoxeroides), Kuchuripana (Eihhcormia crassipes).
 The main aquatic fauna in this area are different types of fishes.
 River Torki is the main rivers in Gouranadi Upazila.